-The proposed project is located in the South Coast Air Basin (SCAB).
+The project is located in the South Coast Air Basin (SCAB).
 The South Coast Air Quality Management District (SCAQMD) is responsible for managing the air resources for the portion of the SCAB in which the project is located and bringing the SCAB into attainment for federal and state air quality standards.
 To achieve this goal, SCAQMD prepares plans for the attainment of air quality standards and maintenance of those standards once achieved.

 A project would conflict with or obstruct implementation of a regional air quality plan if it would be inconsistent with the growth assumptions of the plan.
-The proposed project is included in SCAG's 2020-2045 Regional Transportation Plan (RTP)/Sustainable Communities Strategy (SCS) under Project ID 4120198 and SCAG's 2021 Federal Transportation Improvement Program (FTIP) under Project ID 20190010.
-The 2020-2045 RTP/SCS was adopted by the SCAG's Regional Council on May 7, 2020, and the Federal Highway Administration (FHWA) and Federal Transit Administration found that the RTP/SCS conforms to the SIP on June 5, 2020.
-SCAG adopted the 2021 FTIP, in which the project is included, on March 4, 2021.
-Because the proposed project is included as proposed in both the SCAG 2020-2045 RTP/SCS and the 2021 FTIP, which were found to conform to the SIP responsible for attaining and maintaining compliance with air quality standards, the proposed project would not conflict with or obstruct implementation of an air quality plan.
+The project is included in SCAG's 2020-2045 Regional Transportation Plan (RTP)/Sustainable Communities Strategy (SCS) under Project ID 4120198 and SCAG's 2021 Federal Transportation Improvement Program (FTIP) under Project ID 20190010.
+The 2020-2045 RTP/SCS was adopted by the SCAG's Regional Council on May 7, 2020 and amended on November 4, 2021, denoted as Amendment #1, and the Federal Highway Administration (FHWA) and Federal Transit Administration found that the amended RTP/SCS conforms to the SIP on January 4, 2022.
+SCAG adopted the 2021 FTIP, in which the project is included, on March 4, 2021 and Amendment #21-06 on July 16, 2021, in which the project description was updated to conform with what is presented in this document.
+Because the project is included in both the SCAG 2020-2045 RTP/SCS and the 2021 FTIP, which were found to conform to the SIP responsible for attaining and maintaining compliance with air quality standards, the project would not conflict with or obstruct implementation of an air quality plan.
 No impact would result.